Dark Crimes: Critical response

-Opinions towards Carrey's performance ranged from positive and the film's only redeeming factor to his worst-ever dramatic performance.
-In addition to several criticisms towards his fake Polish accent, Gleiberman wrote that "Carrey broods and stares like an actor who’s out to muffle any hint of his natural spirit by swathing it in poker-faced gloom," and the New York Post summarized Carrey as "so muted and sedate [...] he blends into the background.
-That’s not easy to do when most of his scenes involve no more than two people."
-The character of Tadek was also criticized as "underwritten" to the point of being "an ordinary person doing his ordinary job [...] even if the circumstances are extraordinary."
+Opinions about Carrey's performance ranged from positive (with some calling it the film's only redeeming factor) to very negative, with some calling it his worst-ever dramatic performance.
+There were several criticisms of his attempt at a Polish accent.
+And Gleiberman wrote that "Carrey broods and stares like an actor who’s out to muffle any hint of his natural spirit by swathing it in poker-faced gloom."
+The character of Tadek was also criticized as "underwritten," as "an ordinary person doing his ordinary job [...] even if the circumstances are extraordinary."
 Colburn explained, "Tadek is a character written to be devoid of charm or humor and, as such, Carrey has no opportunities to draw upon the anxious, springy energy of Man on the Moon or the desperate, aching despair of Eternal Sunshine."
-IGN wrote the character was too "empty" for someone supposedly obsessed with the case he was solving.
+IGN wrote that the character was too "empty" for someone supposedly obsessed with the case he was solving.

-The supporting actors, such as Csokas, Outinen, Ivanov, and Gainsbourg were positively commented on; some critics found Csokas to be the film's best actor, Thompson explaining that he "strikes the right balance of legitimate rage and pretentious self-importance that you could imagine youngsters embracing."
-However, Colburn felt that Csokas' "icky vein of cruelty", Gainsbourg's "compelling bloodletting", and Wieckiewicz's "pulp paperback" style contradicted the tone of Carrey's performance, resulting in "imbalance that serves to sink the film."
+The supporting actors, such as Csokas, Outinen, Ivanov, and Gainsbourg, were positively commented on.
+Some critics found Csokas to be the film's best actor: Thompson explained that he "strikes the right balance of legitimate rage and pretentious self-importance that you could imagine youngsters embracing."
+However, Colburn felt that Csokas' "icky vein of cruelty", Gainsbourg's "compelling bloodletting", and Wieckiewicz's "pulp paperback" style contradicted the tone of Carrey's performance, resulting in an "imbalance that serves to sink the film."